What is the Macmillan Precinct?

 How was the Concept Plan developed?

-Since February 2020, the Town and project consultants RobertsDay, have been engaging in detail with site stakeholders and the wider community to ensure the Concept Plan reflects their shared aspirations for the future.
+The Town and project consultants Hatch RobertsDay engaged in detail with site stakeholders and the wider community to ensure the Concept Plan reflects their shared aspirations for the future.

 The steps undertaken to develop the Concept Plan can be found on pages 6 and 24 of the Concept Plan.